Mojang/EducationContent/CodingWithMinecraft/unit_6/lesson_B.md

 ```

 ## Step 16
 Time not changing?
-Make sure the **Always Day** option isn’t turned on.
+Make sure the **Always Day** option isn't turned on.

 Spawn additional Pigmen.
 After defeating a pigman, you want another pigman to spawn.
 You can create a new pigman with the event ``||Mobs:on Mob killed||``.
 You will use the function ``||Agent:call Pigman||``.